matteotonini2003/CORDIC-VHDL-FPGA/README.md

 ### `doc/`

 This folder contains the final project report and documentation files.
+The report is written in Italian.

 ## Fixed-point formats